 My favorite straight harp player is Bob Dylan, who brings the same wailing intensity to plain-vanilla major-key folk as the people above do to cross harp.
 Like any good sixties folkie, Bob plays harmonica in a neck-mounted holder, so he can play guitar at the same time.

-I need to mention Howard Levy, just of his sheer staggering virtuosity.
+I need to mention Howard Levy, just for his staggering virtuosity.
 Howard bends notes with such precision that he can get any exotic scale he wants out of a regular diatonic harmonica.
 You can hear him with Béla Fleck and the Flecktones and many other equally geeky bands.

 And what about Stevie Wonder, you may be asking?
 Isn’t he one of the greatest harmonica players of all time?
 He is indeed, but Stevie plays a different instrument, the chromatic harmonica.
 This is a bigger and more complex contraption with a thumb-activated slider that lets you access all the notes on the piano.

 Chromatic harp is so difficult that it seems like it would make more sense to just play the saxophone or something.
 Stevie makes chromatic harp wail, but few of us have the discipline to practice as much as Stevie does.